oktadev/okta-blog/_source/_posts/2020-12-10-introducing-okta-cli.md

 I don't know much at all about .NET programming.
 I couldn't tell you the difference between .NET Core and ASP.NET or the differences between 3 and 4 (was [.NET 5 just released?](/blog/2020/04/17/most-exciting-promise-dotnet-5)).
 However, in less than five minutes, I had a running app that I could authenticate to using Okta!

-The samples architecture is the secret sauce behind this capability.
+The samples' architecture is the secret sauce behind this capability.
 If you check out where the .NET sample lives, you can see the [appsettings.json](https://github.com/okta-samples/okta-aspnet-core3-sample/blob/master/okta-aspnetcore-mvc-example/appsettings.json) template file:

 ```json
 {